DC-Melo/go-dev-learn/README.md

 Instructions for downloading and installing Go.

 ## Tutorial: Getting started
 - Create a hello directory for your first Go source code.
-For example, use the following commands:
+Tag: v0.01.1 For example, use the following commands:
 ```sh
 ❯ mkdir hello